-- Servicing, repairing, adjusting, and testing machines, devices, moving parts, and equipment that operate primarily on the basis of mechanical principles.
+- Servicing, repairing, adjusting, and testing machines, devices, moving parts, and equipment that operate primarily based on mechanical principles.

 - The ability to tell when something is wrong or is likely to go wrong.

-- The job requires being careful about detail and thorough in completing work tasks.
+- This job requires attention to detail and being thorough in completing work tasks.